Release Notes

 Note

 LabOne Q has ended support and testing for Python version 3.9 with version 2.53.
-Please make sure to upgrade your Python environments to a supported version before then.
+Please make sure to upgrade your Python environments to a supported version before upgrading.

 Note